Grading of affine Weyl semi-groups of Kac-Moody type: Introduction

-Along the way, we obtain several geometric properties of covers for the affine Bruhat order which we expect to be insightful even if the root data is reductive (so $W^v$ is finite and $W^+$ is an affine Weyl group) as they only rely on the Coxeter structure of $W^v$.
+Along the way, we obtain several geometric properties of covers for the affinized Bruhat order which we expect to be insightful even if the root datum is reductive (so $W$ is finite and $W^a_+$ is an affine Weyl group) as they only rely on the Coxeter structure of $W$.
+In particular, we obtain in Proposition~\ref{Proposition classification general} a classification of covers which generalize results obtained using quantum Bruhat graphs, in the reductive setting by T. Lam and M. Shimozono (\cite[Proposition 4.4]{lam2010quantum}) and F. Schremmer \cite[Proposition 4.5]{schremmer2023affine}, and in the affine simply laced setting by A. Welch (\cite[Theorem 2]{welch2022classification}).